MegaPicksel/Planit/README.md

 --------------------
 Note to Windows users, support for Windows was dropped for celery V4.0 and upwards, use V3.1.25 if on Windows.
-See Celery documentation on working with django. http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html Django-Celery comes with the latest version of celery, however Django-Celery-Email has dependency issues with the latest version of Celery, thus the best combination is: django-celery 3.1.25, and django-celery-email 1.1.5. pip install django-celery==3.1.25 pip install django-celery-email==1.1.5
+See Celery documentation on working with django. http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html Django-Celery comes with Celery3.1.26, and is needed if you want to be able to interact with Celery and manage periodic tasks via the Django admin.
+You can upgrade to Celery 4.0 +, but then you'll need django-celery-beat, and this will need to be inculded in installed apps.
+With Celery 3.1.25, django-celery-beat is not needed for periodic tasks. pip install django-celery pip install django-celery-email

 To work with celery you will need to have the email backend set up with your host email address and password.